-Overview - In many areas of the watershed, PCB-contaminated sediments have accumulated on the bottom of streams, rivers, embayments and the Bay.
+In many areas of the watershed, PCB-contaminated sediments have accumulated on the bottom of streams, rivers, embayments and the Bay.
 The contamination comes from many sources and its presence is explained by the high affinity for PCBs to bind with sediment and to be transported by surface waters.
 These sources and transport pathways lead to the accumulation of contaminated sediments within bodies of surface water.
+Further, it is illogical to clean up in-stream sediment sources until all (or most) upland sources within the watershed or subwatershed are eliminated or otherwise controlled.